-If the JU rejects costs after the payment of the balance, it will deduct the amount rejected from the total eligible costs declared, by the beneficiary, in the final summary financial statement.
+If the JU rejects costs after the payment of the balance, it will deduct the amount rejected from the total eligible costs declared, in the final summary financial statement.
 It will then calculate the revised final grant amount as set out in Article 5.4.